adamdennett/EPC_Data_Analysis/HousingAndNetZero.knit.md

 ::: columns
 ::: {.column width="50%"}
--   In this piece of analysis we built a statistical model that predicted building energy efficiency as a function of:
+-   In this piece of analysis we built a statistical model that predicted building energy efficiency as a function of building characteristics:
     -   age
     -   dwelling type
     -   tenure
     -   floor area
     -   and which Local Authority the property was found in
--   The map on the right shows, after controlling for the variables above, relative to Tower Hamlets (the local authority with the overall best Energy Efficiency in England), how many EPC points better or worse on average properties in each Local Authority are
+-   Map on the right: Expected avg EPC points better or worse (per property) than Tower Hamlets (best local authority) - after controlling for building characteristics
--   The map on the left shows where real average EPC values are lower/worse (\<1 - red) or higher/better (\>1 - orange to blue) than we might expect, given the housing stock mix.
+-   Map on the left: residuals - where actual avg EPC values are lower/worse (\<1 - red) or higher/better (\>1 - orange to blue) than we might expect, given the housing stock mix.
-    -   Properties within boroughs in Central London, in particular, Islington, Hackney and Hammersmith and Fulham perform worse than expected, alongside Harlow in Essex, Eastleigh in Hampshire, Norwich, Lincoln and Sunderland
+    -   Central London, in particular, Islington, Hackney and Hammersmith and Fulham performs worse than expected, alongside Harlow in Essex, Eastleigh in Hampshire, Norwich, Lincoln and Sunderland
 :::

 ::: {.column width="50%"}